Garnet

+Garnet minerals, while sharing similar physical and crystallographic properties, exhibit a wide range of chemical compositions, defining distinct species.
+These species fall into two primary solid solution series: the pyralspite series (pyrope, almandine, spessartine), with the general formula [Mg,Fe,Mn]3Al2(SiO4)3; and the ugrandite series (uvarovite, grossular, andradite), with the general formula Ca3[Cr,Al,Fe]2(SiO4)3.
+Notable varieties of grossular include hessonite and tsavorite.

+Although garnets are often associated with metamorphism, it can also occur in volcanic rocks on rare occasions.

 Etymology

 The word garnet comes from the 14th-century Middle English word gernet, meaning 'dark red'.
 It is borrowed from Old French grenate from Latin granatus, from granum ('grain, seed').
 This is possibly a reference to mela granatum or even pomum granatum ('pomegranate', Punica granatum), a plant whose fruits contain abundant and vivid red seed covers (arils), which are similar in shape, size, and color to some garnet crystals.
-Hessonite garnet is also named 'gomed' in Indian literature and is one of the 9 jewels in Vedic astrology that compose the Navaratna.
+Hessonite garnet is also named 'gomed' in Indian literature and is one of the nine jewels in Vedic astrology that comprise the Navaratna.

 Physical properties

 Properties

 Garnet species are found in every colour, with reddish shades most common.
 Blue garnets are the rarest and were first reported in the 1990s.

 Garnet species' light transmission properties can range from the gemstone-quality transparent specimens to the opaque varieties used for industrial purposes as abrasives.
 The mineral's lustre is categorized as vitreous (glass-like) or resinous (amber-like).